New Webinar on Tax Reform and Charitable Giving

-These resources explain the proposed cap on charitable deductions, who it impacts and its implications for educational institutions.
+These resources explain proposed limitations on the charitable deduction, who it impacts and its implications for educational institutions.

 IRA Charitable Rollover

 On Dec.
-17, 2010, President Obama signed the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 (H.R.
-4853), legislation that includes a two-year retroactive extension of the IRA charitable rollover through Dec.
-31, 2011.
-The rollover has now expired.
+18, 2015, President Obama signed the Protecting Americans from Tax Hikes Act of 2015, legislation that included a permanent extension of the IRA charitable rollover.
+The rollover is now a permanent part of the U.S. tax code.
 These resources explain the IRA rollover, how it works, and points to keep in mind.
-There are also links to background documents.

-CASE supports the continuation of the estate tax at its 2009 levels.
+CASE supports the preservation of the estate tax.
 These resources explain the issues surrounding estate tax reform.

 EU Tax Relief Good News for Universities, Other Nonprofits